 Improving Materials for Future Applications

-Carbon graphite and MoS2 are the preferred materials for cryogenic seal faces for good reason.
+Carbon graphite and MoS2 stand out as leading solid lubricants for cryogenic conditions.
 There are very few alternative materials (if any) that are capable of sealing in such demanding environments.
 Both materials have a long history of success in a wide range of cryogenic sealing applications.
+Both are low in weight and high in performance.

 Carbon manufacturers are constantly improving upon this technology to open up even more opportunities for low temperature sealing.